dotnet/docs/docs/framework/wcf/feature-details/how-to-install-and-configure-wcf-activation-components.md

 # How to: Install and Configure WCF Activation Components
 This topic describes the steps required to set up Windows Process Activation Service (also known as WAS) on [!INCLUDE[wv](../../../../includes/wv-md.md)] to host Windows Communication Foundation (WCF) services that do not communicate over HTTP network protocols.
 The following sections outline the steps for this configuration:

--   Install (or confirm the installation of) the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] activation components.
+-   Install (or confirm the installation of) the WCF activation components.

 -   Configure WAS to support a non-HTTP protocol.
 The following procedure configures [!INCLUDE[wv](../../../../includes/wv-md.md)] for TCP activation.

- After installing and configuring WAS, see [How to: Host a WCF Service in WAS](../../../../docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-was.md) for the procedures to create a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] service that exposes an non-HTTP endpoint that employs WAS.
+ After installing and configuring WAS, see [How to: Host a WCF Service in WAS](../../../../docs/framework/wcf/feature-details/how-to-host-a-wcf-service-in-was.md) for the procedures to create a WCF service that exposes an non-HTTP endpoint that employs WAS.

 ### To install the WCF non-HTTP activation components